 I think with guys, with blokes, it’s more of a manly thing.
 You’re more of a man.
 If you’re a big guy people think ‘Oh yeah, he’s a big guy.
 He is a man’s man’.
 I’ve had girls come up to me and say ‘I like big men’.
 You know what I mean?
 They’ll come up and say ‘you’re married aren’t you?’
 ‘I am love, sorry’.
 [Mimicking the woman] ‘Ooh, well never mind, I’d have had ya’.
 [Usual voice] ‘I’m sure you would (.)
 I’m not married really!’
 (Big Joe, 33)

 In these extracts being a ‘big guy’ is construed as masculine, connoting strength, an ability to ‘look after yourself’ and heterosexual desirability.
 The ‘big guy’ or ‘big lad’ in Mike’s, Lenny’s and Big Joe’s talk is constituted as ‘manly’ such that ‘bigness’ works here to enhance hegemonic masculinity within broader configurations of gendered practice (Connell 2005).
-Having a ‘big’ body means ‘you’re more of a man’, embodying a masculine physical presence and occupation of space in ways that are felt to validate his gender within heterosexual relations.
+Having a ‘big’ body means ‘you’re more of a man’, embodying a masculine physical presence and occupation of space in ways that are felt to validate their gender within heterosexual relations.

 This construction of bigness as masculine is, however, highly subject- and context-specific.
 Such specificity is evidenced when, for example, the discursive regulation of gendered and racialised subjects interface to produce the ‘big’ bodies of black and/or working-class men as problematically too masculine.
 The precarious status of Lenny’s identity and ‘bigness’ was very much related to the university context where he was undertaking a degree mainly among white middle-class women.
 After saying ‘I don’t like looking, this masculine.
 I feel threatening to other people’, Lenny mentioned his minority ethnic status and how he felt he had been stereotyped as a gangster by another student: ‘there’s a lot of stigma, stigma, you know, attached to being black, being big.
 There’s one lady who always dropped hints about drugs and guns’.
 Lenny dismissed this as ‘the kind of crap that goes off in today’s intelligent kind of circles’ but added: ‘maybe if I shrink myself down, and I look less threatening, then I won’t come across as being this, er (.) such a threat’.